zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 Proposes a new self-signed root certificate.

-If it's sent by a non-Trustee account, or more than 1 Trustee signature is required to add a root certificate, then the certificate will be in a pending state until sufficient number of other Trustee's approvals is received.
+If more than 1 Trustee signature is required to add the root certificate, the root certificate will be in a pending state until sufficient number of approvals is received.

 The certificate is immutable.
 It can only be revoked by either the owner or a quorum of Trustees.